JennaParkk/JobFit/docs/DESIGN.md

 # System Design & Algorithm Notes

-Design document describing the reasoning, architecture, and algorithms behind JobFit.
+Design document describing the reasoning, architecture, and algorithms behind JobFit (personal project).

-## 1. Purpose of This Document
-JobFit is more than a keyword matcher.
-It is a semantic, multi-signal evaluation system designed to help early‑career candidates understand:

-- how well their resume aligns with a job description
-- why the match score is what it is
-- what specific skills they should improve next

-This document explains why certain algorithms were chosen, and how the system can evolve.
+---

-## 2. Problem Statement
+## 1. Problem Statement

 Early-career candidates (students, interns, recent graduates) often struggle to evaluate how well their resume matches a job description.

-More existing tools rely on
+Many existing tools rely on:
 - keyword matching
 - ATS-style filtering
-- apaque "match scores" with no explanation
+- opaque "match scores" with no explanation

 These approaches often fail to:
-- captier semantic relevance when wording differs
+- capture semantic relevance when wording differs
-- explain why a candidate is a week or strong match
+- explain why a candidate is a weak or strong match
 - provide actionable insight for improvement

-Goal:
-Design a system that helps early-career candidates understand how and why their resume aligns (or doesn't) with a job description.
+**Goal:** Design a system that helps early-career candidates understand how and why their resume aligns (or doesn’t) with a job description.

-Primary target users:
+**Primary target users:**
 - College students
 - Internship applicants
-- Recent graduates/early-career engineers
+- Recent graduates / early-career engineers

-Rationale:
+**Rationale:**
-- Resume tend to be skill-heavy and experience-light
+- Resumes tend to be skill-heavy and experience-light.
-- Keyword coverage matter more than nuanced career trajectories
+- Keyword coverage matters more than nuanced career trajectories for this segment.

-Non-goals (for now):
+**Non-goals (for now):**
 - Senior-level role evaluation
 - Recency weighting across long career timelines
 - Domain-specific seniority heuristics

-This scope decision keeps the system interpretable and avoid overfitting to senior hiring patterns.
+This scope keeps the system interpretable and avoids overfitting to senior hiring patterns.

+---

+## 2. Scope

+JobFit is built for:
+- **Technical job descriptions only** (e.g. engineering, product, data).
+Results are most meaningful when the JD is technical.
+- **Entry-level applicants** (interns, new grads, early career).
+It is not tuned for senior or highly experienced roles.

+Non-technical JDs or senior-level resumes are out of scope for the current design.

+---

 ## 3. High-Level Architecture

+The system intentionally separates:
+- semantic similarity (embeddings),
+- skill-level matching (extraction + weighting),
-Intentionally separates semantic similarity, skill-level matching, and LLM reasoning so each signal remains interpretable and tunable.
+- and LLM reasoning (summaries),

+so each signal stays interpretable and tunable.

+---

 ## 4. Core Concepts & Features

 ### Semantic Similarity (Embeddings)

-Why embeddings?
-captures conceptual alignment, not just shared terms.
+**Why embeddings?** They capture conceptual alignment, not just shared terms.

-1. Generate embeddings for
-    - full job description
-    - full resume text
+1. Generate embeddings for the full job description and full resume text (OpenAI `text-embedding-3-small`).
-2. Compute cosine similarity between embeddigs
+2. Compute cosine similarity between the embeddings.
-3. Normalize similarity into a 0-100 score
+3. Normalize similarity into a 0–100 score.

-This captures conceptual alignment, not just shared terms.
-This captures cases like:
-- JD: “React experience required”
-- Resume: “Built SPAs with modern frontend frameworks” Even without the word “React,” the meaning is similar.
+Example: JD says “React experience required”; resume says “Built SPAs with modern frontend frameworks.”
+The meaning aligns even without the word “React.”

-Limitation:
-- Less interpretable without explanation
-- Does not indicate which skills are missing
-Therefore combited with skill match score to avoid over-reliance on single metric.
+**Limitation:** Embeddings alone don’t indicate which specific skills are missing.
+Hence combined with skill match score to avoid over-reliance on a single metric.

 ### Skill Extraction & Matching

-Uses LLM to extract:
+Uses an LLM to extract:
 - required skills
 - preferred skills
+(and optional “any-of” groups)

 from the job description and resume independently.

-Why LLM instead of regex?
+**Why LLM instead of regex?**
-- JD phrasing varies wildly
+- JD phrasing varies wildly.
-- Skills appear in responsibilities, qualifications, or even company culture sections
+- Skills appear in responsibilities, qualifications, or culture sections.
-- LLMs understand context (“frontend-focused role” → React/TS implied)
+- LLMs understand context (e.g. “frontend-focused role” → React/TS implied).

-Skills are normalized to reduce
+Skills are normalized to reduce:
 - casing differences
 - punctuation variation
-- minor phrasing inconsistences
+- minor phrasing inconsistencies

 ### JD Importance Weighting & Skill Score

 Not all skills in a JD are equally important.
 JobFit assigns importance (0–1) using:
 - linguistic cues (“must”, “required”, “preferred”)
-- position in JD (first 20% = more important)
+- position in the JD (e.g. first 20% weighted higher)
 - frequency
-- contextual cues (e.g., “frontend role” → React ↑)
+- contextual cues (e.g. “frontend role” → React ↑)

-Why importance matters:
-It prevents “nice-to-have” skills from dragging down the score and highlights what truly matters.
+**Why it matters:** It prevents “nice-to-have” skills from dragging down the score and highlights what truly matters.

+**Implementation:** Required vs preferred skill match is combined with 90% weight on required and 10% on preferred; this is then blended with importance-weighted coverage.

 ### LLM-Generated Summary

-Purpose: Numbers alone don't explain why a candidate is or isn't a fit.
+**Purpose:** Numbers alone don’t explain why a candidate is or isn’t a fit.

-The system generates structured JSON:
+The system produces structured output (e.g. JSON) with:
 - strengths
 - gaps
 - overall fit (short phrase)

 LLMs are used after scoring, not as the sole decision-maker.

 ### Scoring System

-produces multiple interpretable scores:
+The pipeline produces multiple interpretable scores:
-- semantic score (0-100)
+- **Semantic score (0–100):** embedding-based conceptual alignment.
-- skill match score (weighted combination of required skill match & preferred skill match)
+- **Skill match score:** weighted combination of required (90%) and preferred (10%) match, with JD importance weighting.
-- final match score (blend of semantic + skill signals)
+- **Final match score:** blend of semantic and skill signals (e.g. 50% semantic, 50% skill).

+---

 ## 5. Design Principles

 ### Modularity

-Each step is isolated to make the system easy to tune and extend.
+Each step (embeddings, similarity, JD analysis, resume analysis, importance weighting, summary) is isolated so the system is easy to tune and extend.

 ### UI Design Goals

-- clarity over density
+- Clarity over density
-- explanation over judgement
+- Explanation over judgement
-- actionable insight over pass/fail labeling
+- Actionable insight over pass/fail labeling